 A commonly suggested “fix” for the broad scope of the NMDPMBC is to compensate news organizations for clicks rather than links.
 Online news is a buffet with a wide selection of topics and priorities.
 There’s value in just skimming the news headlines.
 It’s a common method to stay abreast of today’s breaking news.
 Therefore, you can’t compensate news organizations for clicks alone.
 Focusing on clicks would incentivize click-baiting, knowledge-gap headlines, and other practices to optimize the click-through rate.

 I’d go so far as to say that the scope of the NMDPMBC is dangerously broad and far-reaching.
 In my opinion, the NMDPMBC should be repealed and replaced by a new legislation with a much narrower scope.
 I propose that news organizations should be compensated for their works when it’s packaged and used in a competing news destination service.
 A news destination is any service that features news from one or more news sources; with the news forming a significant portion of the services’ value-proposition.
-E.g. links to news organizations in response to contextual search results or links shared between users as part of a discussion doesn’t make a service into a news destination.
+For example, links to news organizations in response to contextual search results or links shared between users as part of a discussion doesn’t make a service into a news destination.

 This definition excludes e.g. a link at the top of a blog post or forum thread, even with a preview, as long as that is not the primary focus of the page.
 It also excludes social media streams where discussions and opinions about the news are the primary content.
 In contrast, a platform like Twitter puts a heavy emphasis on the shared news link, with large headlines and huge imagery.
 Twitter also limits the length of the poster’s comment to a degree that ensures the shared link remains the main focus.